Pope Pius XII and the Holocaust

-As Secretary of State, he had been a critic of Nazism and helped draft the 1937 Mit brennender Sorge anti-Nazi encyclical.
-In his 1939 Summi Pontificatus first papal encyclical, Pius XII expressed dismay at the 1939 Invasion of Poland (without ascribing blame); reiterated Catholic teaching in support of universal brotherhood and endorsed resistance against those opposed to the ethical principles of the "Revelation on Sinai" and the Sermon on the Mount.
-At Christmas 1942, once evidence of the industrial slaughter of the Jews had emerged, he voiced concern at the murder of "hundreds of thousands" of "faultless" people because of their "nationality or race".
+As Secretary of State, Pacelli had been a critic of Nazism and helped draft the 1937 Mit brennender Sorge anti-Nazi encyclical.
+In Summi Pontificatus (1939), his first papal encyclical, Pius XII expressed dismay at the invasion of Poland (though without ascribing blame); reiterated Catholic teaching in support of universal brotherhood and endorsed resistance against those opposed to the ethical principles of the Ten Commandments and the Sermon on the Mount.

+In December 1942, once evidence of the industrial slaughter of the Jews had emerged, Pius's lengthy Christmas address included a brief section voicing concern about the murder of "hundreds of thousands" of "faultless" people because of their "nationality or race".
 The degree of Pius's efforts to block Nazi deportations of Jews remains a matter of scholarly debate.
-Upon his death in 1958, Pius was praised emphatically by the Israeli Foreign Minister, and other world leaders.
-President Dwight D. Eisenhower called him a "foe of tyranny" and a "friend and benefactor to those who were oppressed".
-His insistence on Vatican neutrality and avoidance of directly naming the Nazis as the evildoers of World War II became the foundation for contemporary and later criticisms from some quarters.
+Upon his death in 1958, Pius was praised emphatically by Israeli Foreign Minister Golda Meir and other world leaders.
+United States President Dwight D. Eisenhower called him a "foe of tyranny" and a "friend and benefactor to those who were oppressed".
+However, his insistence on Vatican neutrality and avoidance of directly naming the Nazis as the evildoers of World War II became the foundation for contemporary and later criticisms.
 Studies of the Vatican Apostolic Archive and international diplomatic correspondence continue.